Modeling double bounded data based on correlated gamma random variables: Introduction

 In this context, considering distributed components negatively and positively correlated, and satisfying the stochastic representation in (\ref{eq:ratio_model}), \cite{vila2024} proposed a class of unit-log-symmetric models to analyzing an internet access data. \cite{vila2025} introduced a new distribution in the unit interval where $X$ and $Y$ are two correlated Birnbaum-Saunders random variables.
 In the same way, \cite{vila2025novel} considered a novel unit‑asymmetric distribution, where $X$ and $Y$ are two correlated Fréchet random variables.

 In this work, following the same stochastic formulation as the beta distribution, we introduce a new class of unit models that arises from a ratio \eqref{eq:ratio_model} of two correlated gamma random variables.
-We consider $(X,Y)$ distributed as Morgenstern’s bivariate distribution with gamma margins \cite[cf.][]{Lai1978}.
+We consider $(X,Y)^\top$ distributed as Morgenstern’s { (which is also known in the literature as the Farlie-Gumbel-Morgenstern (FGM))} bivariate distribution with gamma margins \cite[cf.][]{Lai1978}.
 The new model extends the well-known Beta distribution with the addition of one parameter.
-However, this extra parameter makes the model able to exhibit U- or J-shapes, symmetry, and bimodality.
-Moreover, information criteria on real-world dataset applications show that better fits are obtained with the new model, even with this extra parameter.
-Maximum likelihood based estimation procedures are discussed for the new distribution.
-A Monte Carlo simulation study is carried out, as well as applications to datasets well-consolidated in the literature, showing the versatility of the new model.
+However, this extra parameter makes the model able to exhibit U- or J-shapes, symmetry, { as well as more complex behaviors for certain parameter configurations.} Moreover, information criteria on real-world dataset applications show that better fits are obtained with the new model, even with this extra parameter.
+Maximum likelihood-based estimation procedures are discussed for the new distribution.
+A Monte Carlo simulation study is carried out, as well as applications to datasets well-consolidated in the literature, showing the versatility of the new model. { It is well known that the Morgenstern copula is suitable for modeling bivariate data with weak dependence.
+However, it allows for analytically tractable derivations of the properties of the corresponding unit model.
+Moreover, our applications show that the proposed unit model can provide a good fit even when the original data exhibit strong correlation.}

 Our results rely on special functions and their properties, which let us explicitly derive the probability density function (PDF), the cumulative distribution function (CDF), and key characteristics of the new probabilistic model.
 Special functions are widely studied because they encompass many classes of functions and provide useful identities for integration, differentiation, and other operations.
 Some well-known examples are the Gauss hypergeometric ${}_2F_1$ function, Meijer's $G$-function, Fox’s $H$-function, modified Bessel $K_\nu$-function of the 3rd kind \cite[see Definitions 1.1, 1.5 and 1.6 and 1.11 in][]{MathaiSaxenaHaubold10}, and the double hypergeometric Appel functions $F_1, F_2, F_3$ and $F_4$ \citep{Appell1925}.